serop-ba/CIFAR_MLops/README.md

 ### How to run the app

-After installing necessary packages,run the main.py to train a model and to donwload a test set.AFter that you can start the server using the following command to run the app from project root directory-
+After installing necessary packages,run the main.py to train a model and to donwload a test set.
+AFter that you can start the server using the following command to run the app from project root directory:

 ```
 uvicorn app.main:app --port 5000
 ```
-And visit **http://127.0.0.1:5000/docs** from your browser.
-You will be able to see swagger.
-From there you can upload an image through *predict* endpoint and then you will get a json response.
+Then, visit **http://127.0.0.1:5000/docs** from your browser.
+You will be able to see swagger, which is a built in UI interface that let's you test the functions you just wrote in fastapi.
+From there you can upload an image through *predict* endpoint and get a json response with the prediction output.
 Here you add click on try it yourself and upload a test image from the test directory and get the model's response.

 Use *--reload* argument if you want to change code and see the effect immediately.